Specialities

 Tumour removal and reconstructive surgery

 It is always important to know if the cancer has in anyway spread elsewhere in the body, the latter may render surgery an inappropriate course of action.
 Imaging techniques of ultrasound, xray and advanced imaging such as CT scans can help the specialist decide if it is in your pets interests to move forward to surgery or not.
 Advanced imaging is available at a number of local practices nowadays, so far more accessible.
-Cancer specialist Iain Grant of Chemopet is often regularly consulted to give a thorough perspective on the cancer, the management options and expectations.
+Cancer specialists at Chemopet are often regularly consulted to give a thorough perspective on the cancer, the management options and expectations.

 Cancers managed by Visiting Vet Specialists include: